aleksibovellan/wazuh-alerts-to-signal/README.md

 sudo ln -s /opt/signal-cli/bin/signal-cli /usr/local/bin/signal-cli
 ```

-1. Use Signal's CAPTCHA generator (https://signalcaptchas.org/registration/generate).
+1. Use browser to open Signal's CAPTCHA generator (https://signalcaptchas.org/registration/generate).
-2. Copy the CAPTCHA url link from the resulted "continue/login" button in your browser.
+2. Copy the CAPTCHA URL link from the resulted "Continue/Login" button in your browser.
-3. Paste it into below command to start phone number register process for the Signal-CLI:
+3. Paste it into below command to start phone number registration process for the Signal-CLI:

 ```bash
 signal-cli -a +44XXXXXXXXXXX register --captcha "signalcaptcha://..."
 ```

-4. Then check the phone number for SMS verification code.
+4. Then check the phone number for received SMS verification code.
 5. Use the SMS verification code:

 ```bash